Siberian Husky

 Breed Appearance:

 The Siberian Husky is a strong working dog known for its high endurance and striking resemblance to a wolf.
-They have erect ears, sickle-shaped tails, and “snowshoe” feet which help them navigate and withstand harsh terrains and climates.
-Their thick double coat, which allows them to withstand extreme temperatures, comes in a variety of colours such as Black and White, Red and White, Gray and White, Sable and White, and Agouti and White and White.
+They have erect ears, sickle-shaped tails, and “snowshoe” feet, which help them navigate and withstand harsh terrains and climates.
+Their thick double coat, which allows them to withstand extreme temperatures, comes in a variety of colours such as Black and White, Red and White, grey and White, Sable and White, and Agouti and White and White.
 Siberian Huskies have almond-shaped eyes which can be blue, brown, black or bi-coloured.

 Breed Type - Family/guard:

-Siberian Huskies are a loyal and affectionate breed with a mischievous nature making them great family pets.
-Huskies thrive in social environments and are great with children but can be destructive if left alone.
+Siberian Huskies are a loyal and affectionate breed with a mischievous nature, making them great family pets.
+Huskies thrive in social environments and are great with children, but can be destructive if left alone.
 They are a willful and independent breed and require consistent training and patience.

 However, Siberian Huskies don’t make for good guard dogs due to their minimal barking and overall friendly attitude.
 They make for great jogging companions, especially for those who understand their pack-oriented arctic dog instincts.